SEA LIFE Sunshine Coast is open as of 4th June

 Social distancing measures within our attraction:

 - We have introduced new arrangements for the application of social distancing within queues and viewing areas.
 Clear markers or signage has been installed in our building entry and viewing areas to help guests keep a safe distance from one another.
-This includes reduced seating in Seal Stadium when guests watch the Seal Presentation.
+This includes reduced seating in Seal Stadium.
 Our employees will monitor the queues and viewing areas to ensure that social distancing is being maintained.

 - We have closed the café area in order to safely practice social distancing.
 The kiosk at Seal Stadium will remain open to allow guests to purchase ‘Grab & Go’ food and beverage options.